Caloria sp. #4

 Big Island, Maui, Oahu and Midway.

-First recorded in Hawaii at Pupukea, Oahu by Scott Johnson on Sept.
+Taxonomic notes: It was first recorded in Hawaii at Pupukea, Oahu by Scott Johnson on Sept.
 18,

 Johnson: about 35 mm: Pupukea, Oahu; Aug.
 12, 1985.